Two promising therapeutic approaches against COPD

 After various experimental trials, Önder Yildirim's team found that it works!
 Blocking the lymphotoxin beta receptor in COPD mice prevented and reversed the formation of lymphoid follicles.
 And even better: It stimulated the lung tissue to regenerate itself.
 This technique could therefore be used in later stages of COPD (GOLD 3 or 4) to at least prevent the disease from progressing further.

-Next step: Clinical study with patients
+Next step: Clinical study

 In a DZL funded study, the role of lymphotoxin-expressing T cells in COPD pathogenesis will be investigated.
-To this end, blood serum and blood cells from COPD patients will be assessed.
+To this end, blood serum and blood cells will be assessed.
 The goal of the study is to develop a predictive model that identifies subtypes at risk for developing severe COPD at early stages of COPD.
 This should enable more effective, personalized interventions.
 The study is conducted in cooperation of the DZL sites CPC-M (Dr. Ali Önder Yildirim (principal investigator), Dr. Kathrin Kahnert), ARCN (Dr. Henrik Watz) and TLRC (Dr. Frederik Trinkmann).

 Last but not least, the team has great hope: that both approaches can be used to "key effect" in other lung diseases – because the damaging structure of lymphoid follicles also plays a role in other lung diseases such as lung cancer or pulmonary fibrosis.